Jittery investors await outcome of midterm elections

 After a solid third quarter that saw records for the S&P 500 and Dow Jones industrials, stocks have swooned on fears that rising interest rates and the U.S. trade dispute with China could undo some of the benefits of the GOP tax cuts and eventually squeeze corporate profit margins.
 October snapped a six-month winning streak for the S&P 500, giving the benchmark index its worst monthly loss in seven years.

-Still, regardless of how the midterm elections turn out, history suggests stocks will be fine.
+Still, regardless of how the midterm elections turn out, history suggests stocks will be fine in the short-term.
+Since 1970, the S&P 500 averages a return of 2.03% during the month of November during a midterm election year, according to Dow Jones Market Data Group.

-The S&P 500 has generated an average price return of 16.7 percent in the 12 months after each of the midterm elections going back to 1946, according to CFRA.
-That's 18 elections, many of which ended up shuffling the balance of power in Congress.
+Plus, the stock market has the tailwind of the U.S. economy which is on the upswing.
+250,000 jobs were added in October while unemployment held steady at 3.7 percent, the lowest level since 1969.
+This, as third quarter GDP rose 3.5 percent.

-"It turns out that under every political makeup in Washington, stocks have gone up and the economy has grown," said Kate Warne, an investment strategist for Edward Jones.
+FOX Business' Leia Klingel and Alex Veiga from The Associated Press contributed to this report.